astronomer/docs/astro/configure-idp.md

 This guide provides setup steps for integrating both of these identity providers on Astro.
 Once you complete the integration for your organization:

 - Users will automatically be authenticated to Astro if they're already logged in to your IdP.
-- Enhanced user experience as repeated logins and remembering credentials is no longer required.
+- Users will no longer have to repeatedly login and remember credentials for their account.
 - You will have complete ownership over credential configuration and management on Astro.

 :::info